 But some studies question the safety and effectiveness of Atrium C-QUR hernia mesh.

-One team of researchers tested C-CUR on animals.
+One team of researchers tested C-QUR on animals.
 Researchers found that the infection rate was higher with C-QUR mesh than with other mesh.

 One animal died less than two weeks after implantation.
 Researchers said the mesh caused bowel obstruction and was to blame.
 Studies also show that the coating interferes with tissue growing into the mesh.